kildom/ohome-docs/recovery-bootloader.md

  * Start App from flash
  * Download App to RAM and start it
+   * The App in RAM is responsible for rest of the work, e.g. flashing app or bootloader, changing config

 Application running from RAM has no ISR support.